Magnesium

 4. alcohol abuse;

-5. if you are taking medicines that may increase the excretion of magnesium by the kidneys;
+5. taking medicines that may increase magnesium excretion by the kidneys;

-6. regularly when taking calcium or magnesium supplements for treatment;
+6. regular use of calcium or magnesium preparations for treatment;

-7. for people with kidney disease or uncontrolled diabetes, to assess kidney function to make sure that magnesium excretion or retention is not excessive.
+7. people with kidney disease or uncontrolled diabetes to assess kidney function to make sure there is no excess excretion or retention of magnesium.

 What sample (Magnesium) is needed for the test?